r-mund/dig4633-fall2019/lab-ar/README.md

   - I did my assignment directly in the same area as the VRTK Tutorial.

   - Unfortunately, I could not code a way for the task that was completed to be acknowledged.
 I had a hard time trying to implement it into the system no matter what code I attempted to write and for the future, I will proceed to ask questions even if I feel like I know what I'm doing.

+# Lab 2: AR
+## October 2, 2019
+  - A potentional application concept that could be built on this concept is a possible cat collecting/watching game.
+It would be extremely casual and relaxing (i.e. like bird watching).
+The player could move around their phone and see how many cats they can collect for their photolog or just watch cats play.